 OneTalk Technology works at its most effective level when it is used in an integrated way with several audio products.

-OneTalk partners with Sprout Creative to add value and greater targeted reach to your campaign, using your audio and artwork assets across many platforms including Talking Posters, and Talking Albums.
+OneTalk partners with Campaign Edge Sprout to add value and greater targeted reach to your campaign, using your audio and artwork assets across many platforms including Talking Posters, and Talking Albums.
 Assets can also be extended further to include print, merchandise, radio, television and much more.

 Sprout supports OneTalk products with a full scope of creative services.

 Sprout has a track record of delivering full agency services and major projects for Indigenous clients and also Indigenous target audiences.
 Campaign Edge Sprout has been providing Indigenous targeted campaigns since 2001.
 Sprout also has years of experience servicing account clients such as Menzies, Northern Land Council, East Arnhem Shire Council, Tiwi Land Council and Gumatji Corporation.